Yotta Technologies: Funds availability issues

 Yotta relied on Synapse, a fintech company based in San Francisco, to make funds available for deposit and withdrawal to partner banks, such as Arkansas-based Evolve Bank & Trust.
 Following a dispute between Synapse and Evolve, Synapse filed for Chapter 11 bankruptcy protection in 2024, affecting customers of Yotta and at least 24 other startups.
 Adam Moelis told CNBC in June 2024 that 85,000 Yotta customers, with a combined $112 million in deposits, could not access their funds.
 Although the partner banks had deposit insurance through the Federal Deposit Insurance Corporation (FDIC), the FDIC has not intervened, because no bank has failed.

 In a letter filed with a bankruptcy court on June 20, 2024, Evolve wrote that on April 11, eight banks held a total of $109 million in deposits for Yotta customers and that about a month later, one bank held $1.4 million of Yotta funds.
 Neither customers nor Evolve received funds in the intervening time.
 Moelis had said that, as of May 17, Evolve held $112 million of Yotta's customers' funds; Evolve disputes this.
 In September 2024, Yotta sued Evolve in the United States District Court for the Northern District of California, accusing the bank of conspiring with Synapse to take Yotta's customer funds.

 In November 2024, 13,725 Yotta depositors said that they were being offered $11.8 million of their $64.9 million in deposits.
 Several depositors reported being paid less than 1% of the funds they had put into Yotta.
 A volunteer group, Fight For Our Funds, has been formed to advocate for additional reimbursements.

+The California Department of Financial Protection and Innovation (DFPI) settled with Yotta in May 2026, having determined that Yotta falsely claimed that its accounts were covered by FDIC insurance, when they were not.
+The DFPI announced that Yotta must pay a $1 million penalty "for engaging in deceptive acts or practices."
+Under a consent order, the DFPI mandated that Yotta inform its California depositors about how to obtain relief from the Consumer Financial Protection Bureau's Civil Penalty Fund.